tommyod/treedoc/CONTRIBUTING.md

-# TODO

-## What has been done?
+## Table of contents

+- Contributing
+- Existing work
+- Deployment

+## Contributing

+You are very welcome to scrutinize the code and make pull requests if you have suggestions and improvements.
+Your submitted code must be PEP8 compliant, and all tests must pass.

+If you wish to work on a problem, please create a Work In Progress (WIP) pull request to get feedback.
+We aim for:

+- Zero dependencies, but dependencies for testing are ok.
+- Idiomatic, clean Python code.
+Readability matters.
+- Thorough testing and code formatting, see `.travis.yml` for commands run by continuous integration.

+## Existing work

+Below is a survey of similar packages and scripts.

-- The builtin `dir` function along with [`inspect`](https://docs.python.org/3/library/inspect.html) is of great help
+- The built-in `dir` function along with [`inspect`](https://docs.python.org/3/library/inspect.html) is of great help
 - There's a package in the standard library called [`pydoc`](https://docs.python.org/3/library/pydoc.html)
   - The source is found at [`Lib/pydoc.py](https://github.com/python/cpython/blob/master/Lib/pydoc.py)
 - The package [`ljcooke/see`](https://github.com/ljcooke/see) is "Python's dir() for humans."
 - The package [`gabrielcnr/python-ls`](https://github.com/gabrielcnr/python-ls) is "Python's dir builtin with recursive search."
 - The Sphinx package has functionality we might find interesting, see
   - [`util/inspect.py`](https://github.com/sphinx-doc/sphinx/blob/master/sphinx/util/inspect.py)
   - [`ext/autosummary/generate.py`](https://github.com/sphinx-doc/sphinx/blob/master/sphinx/ext/autosummary/generate.py)
   - [`ext/autodoc/__init__.py`](https://github.com/sphinx-doc/sphinx/blob/master/sphinx/ext/autodoc/__init__.py)